smart94423/pabutools/docs/_sources/usage.rst

 Exhaustion Methods
 ^^^^^^^^^^^^^^^^^^

-Since not all rules we have introduced return exhaustive budget allocations, we also provide standard methods to render their outcome exhaustive.
+Since not all rules return exhaustive budget allocations, the library offers standard methods to render their outcome exhaustive.

-The first method is to apply a sequence of rules until reaching an exhaustive budget allocation.
+Two methods are provided: the first applies a sequence of rules until achieving an exhaustive budget allocation.

 .. code-block:: python